Using a Reverse Mortgage for Home Renovations

 The average cost of assisted living in the U.S. is over $4,500 a month.
 A one-time investment in a walk-in shower, grab bars, a first-floor bedroom, or a stairlift can keep you in your home for years longer — at a fraction of the cost of moving.

-What retirees actually renovate
+What do retirees actually renovate?

 There's no required use for HECM funds.
 But here are the most common renovation projects we see: